-Domains can be added by either importing them using a CSV file or by adding them using the Add domain form.
+Domains can be added by either importing them using a CSV file, via the API or by adding them using the Add domain form.

 To add a domain by import refer to Import domains in to an organization.
-To add a domain using the Add domain form.
+To add a domain via the API refer to the API documentation.